johnqh/inscription-trading-api/README.md

 #### /orders/:id

 PUT modifies the order with the given `id`.
-All other properties must be given or else they will be replaced with `null`
+Properties not included in the body will remain untouched.

 ### /nft\_orders